ix-ai/swarm-launcher/README.md

 # swarm-launcher
 A docker image to allow the launch of container in docker swarm, with options normally unavailable to swarm mode

+## How it works

+The image uses `docker-compose` to start a new project (see `LAUNCH_PROJECT_NAME`).
+You can either use the environment variables to configure the service started inside, or you can supply your own `/docker-compose.yml` file.

+Either way, `swarm-launcher` takes care of the setup, tear-down and cleanup of the project.

 ## Usage example

 Start GitLab runners in privileged mode for `docker:dind`: